-Toronto may not be the first choice for aspiring travelers.
-It’s not hard to believe that the foodies goes to MontrĂ©al, the adventurers to Banff and the hipsters all the way west to Vancouver.
+Toronto may not be the first choice in Canada for travelers.
+I suppose that the foodies goes to Montréal, the adventurers to Banff and the hipsters all the way west to Vancouver.

 Anthony Bourdain once described Toronto as “Soviet chic”, and while standing in the midtown madness of bland buildings, it may certainly feel that way.